 With a daughter about to graduate high school and a career in something of an awkward transition, How to Navigate Life: The New Science of Finding Your Way in School, Career, and Beyond by Belle Liang and Timothy Klein seemed like a book I should read.
+I was lucky enough to get a digital review copy from NetGalley and moved it to the top of the TBR pile.

 Today’s college-bound kids are stressed, anxious, and navigating demands in their lives unimaginable to a previous generation.
 They’re performance machines, hitting the benchmarks they’re “supposed” to in order to reach the next tier of a relentless ladder.
 Then, their mental and physical exhaustion carries over right into first jobs.
 What have traditionally been considered the best years of life have become the beaten-down years of life.